VinceNolan999/ms3-my-movie-catalog/README.md

 - I have tested compatibility on the heroku published website of the project on a 1920 x 1080 monitor, a galaxy s7 and a Motorola  one+ mobile phone with no issues noted

-- The website was submitted for peer review and no Issues were recorded by thous viewing.
+- The website was submitted for peer review and no Issues were mentioned

 ### Code Validation
 -  https://jigsaw.w3.org/css-validator/